A Zero-Risk Weight Channel of Sovereign Risk Spillovers

 European banks are exposed to a substantial amount of risky sovereign debt.
-The “missing bank capital” resulting from the zero-risk weight exemption for European banks for European sovereign debt amplifies the co-movement between sovereign CDS spreads and facilitates cross-border financial-crisis spillovers.
-Risks spill over from risky periphery sovereigns to safer core countries, but not in the opposite direction nor for exposures to countries not exempted from risk-weighting.
-We consider the trade-off of benefits of sovereign debt (for banks and sovereigns) and spillover risk when applying risk-weights.
-More bank capital as well as positive risk-weighting for sovereign exposures mitigates spillovers.
+“Missing capital” in the banking system resulting from the zero-risk weight exemption for European sovereign debt amplifies the co-movement between sovereign CDS spreads and facilitates cross-border crisis spillovers.
+Risks spill over from risky peripheral sovereigns to safer core countries, but not in the opposite direction nor for exposures to countries not exempted from risk-weighting.
+Unfunded non-domestic sovereign bond exposures primarily affect CDS spreads of non-GIIPS banks, while domestic sovereign-to-bank linkages are particularly important for GIIPS banks.
+Spillovers are attenuated when banks fund their sovereign bond exposures with capital.

 Keywords: sovereign debt, sovereign risk, spillovers, bank risk, CDS, zero risk weight exemption